swcarpentry/shell-novice/episodes/02-filedir.md

 she will call her files `NENE01729A.txt`, `NENE01812A.txt`, and so on.
 All 1520 files will go into the same directory.

-She also creates a `scripts` directory to contain the processing script `goostats.sh` written by her supervisor, and any new scripts she will write for this project.

 Now in her current directory `shell-lesson-data`, Nelle can see what files she has using the command: